rmupap/rmupap.github.io/_includes/foreign-student-applicants.md

-Applicants who have completed coursework and/or obtained a degree from an educational institution outside the United States are required to have their educational credentials evaluated by a [National Association of Credential Evaluation Services (NACES)][naces] accredited U.S. equivalency reporting agency.
+Applicants who have **completed coursework and/or obtained a degree from an educational institution outside the United States (U.S.)** <span class="highlight">are required to have their educational credentials evaluated by a [National Association of Credential Evaluation Services (NACES)][naces] accredited U.S. equivalency reporting agency</span>.
 Examples of accredited credentialing service include:

 - [World Education Services (WES)][wes]
 - [Education Credential Evaluators (ECE)][ece]